SanbyB/LD48/README.md

 * Some sort of equipment / weapon which renders next to the player
 * Enemy entity which player can hit
-* Player needs to be able to destroy tiles with same attack
 * Add unique tile for an iron ore for points
 * Enemy needs to be able to attack the player
 * Player and enemy both need a hitbox